 Interaction between academia and society is one of the AIWG’s main missions.
-The Academy therefore offers communication formats that build bridges between Islamic-Theological Studies at universities and Muslim civil society.
+The Academy therefore offers communication formats designed to build bridges between Islamic-Theological Studies at universities and Muslim civil society.
 They reinforce social engagement amongst Muslims in Germany and help to promote the factual basis of public debate on Islam.

 MENTi – the AIWG’s mentoring programme